-SECURE Act: The effect on charitable giving
+SECURE ACT and SECURE 2.0 ACT: The effect on charitable giving

 Retirement funds have long been an effective asset for charitable giving, particularly for planned giving.
-While family members must pay income tax when withdrawing funds, charities do not, so giving directly to nonprofits results in more impact.
+While family members must pay income tax when withdrawing funds, charities do not, so giving directly to nonprofits results in tax-advantaged impact.

 What this means for you: While this may present an excellent planning opportunity, these contributions could have tax implications for individuals who also make qualified charitable distributions.
 Any additional deductible IRA contributions made after reaching age 70 ½ will reduce, on a dollar-for-dollar basis, the amount of a qualified charitable distribution that can be excluded from the donor’s income.
 Instead, these amounts should be treated as income to the donor and qualify for a charitable deduction.